Demolitions - control and advice

 • the building is greater than 1750 cubic feet

-You must also inform the Utility Suppliers and adjoining neighbours who may be affected.
-Depending on what you are demolishing we would ask you to do some or all of the following:
+Depending on what you are demolishing, we may ask you to do some or all of the following:

 1. to shore up any building next to the building to which the notice relates